 - Torque on the wheels

-Fitting 33-inch tires is something that can be successfully done on the JK Wrangler without much hassles.
-This will obviously depend on your intened application.
+Fitting 33-inch tires is something that can be successfully done on the JK Wrangler without any hassles.
+This will depend on your intended application.
 Fit aftermarket rims with a more negative offset to be safe.
-If you intent to venture offroad, doing rough tracks and rock crawling, you’ll have to do suspension upgrade first to take advantage of the Jeeps legendary articulation ability.
+If you intend to venture offroad, doing rough tracks and rock crawling, you’ll have to do a suspension upgrade first to take advantage of the Jeep’s legendary articulation ability.

 We are sorry that this post was not useful for you!